 CALIFORNIA ELD STANDARDS-BASED CURRICULUM

-Why Use Tools Aligned with ELD Standards?
+Why Use Tools Aligned with State ELD Standards?

 When evaluating resources for your multilingual learners, one critical element to examine is how well the materials align with California English language development standards.